jls98/Iceland_Trip/README.md

 # Route and duration
-Roughly 600 km (347 miles)
+- Roughly 600 km (347 miles)
+- 3 weeks (20 days) of hiking.
-3 weeks. add a few extra days for preparation in town Northern Terminus: Northernmost lighthouse of Hraunhafnartangi Southern Terminus: Southernmost lighthouse, Dyrhólaey.
+- Add a few extra days for preparation in town and for after the hike
+- Assuming 30 days in the country (20 on trail, 10 days off trail)
+- Northern Terminus: Northernmost lighthouse of Hraunhafnartangi
+- Southern Terminus: Southernmost lighthouse, Dyrhólaey.

 ## Water Carry areas
-Betweek Askja and Kistufell Hut
+Between Askja and Kistufell Hut is dry, about 1 day of water carry.

 ## Highlights
 1. Northernmost lighthouse Hraunhafnartangi
 2. Asbygri Canyon
 3. Dettifoss: highest volume waterfall in Europe
 4. Selfoss
-5. Lake Myvatn and Reykiavik: Myvatn Geothermal Area and Myvatn Nature Baths are here (food drop)
+5. Lake Myvatn and Reykjahlíð: Myvatn Geothermal Area and Myvatn Nature Baths are here (food drop)
 6. Odadahraun lava field
 7. Dyngjufjoll Mountains
 8. Askja Caldera